multitudes/NiceWeather/README.md

 ```

 ### The Model
+The model is indipendent from the view and closely matches the response I get from the API.
 From the API response I will build the model as a struct conforming to the Codable protocol.
+From the docs I read that these variables are not guaranteed to exist in every API response so I will make them optional.
+Also I will not probaly use all of them.

 ```swift
 struct CurrentWeather: Codable {